daattali/beautiful-jekyll/_posts/2021-09-13-interacting-with-containerd-runtime-for-kubernetes.md

   with the containerd runtime

 ---
-If you work with or learn Kubernetes, you probably know the [docker is being deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
+If you work with or learn Kubernetes, you probably know that [docker is being deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
 While most people are comfortable with the docker cli, you now need to use another runtime such as [containerd ](https://github.com/containerd/containerd)or CRI-O.

 ![containerd ctr kubernetes](/img/ctr.png "containerd ctr kubernetes")